Hii-Arpit/ds-docs-devtron/docs/README.md

 * **Unified DevOps Hub** – Bring CI/CD, observability, cost, and security into one dashboard.
 * **Deep Kubernetes Integration** – Works seamlessly with Helm, ArgoCD, Prometheus, Grafana, and more.
-* **Developer-Friendly UI** – No need to memorize kubectl commands; every operation is visual and intuitive.
+* **Developer-Friendly UI** – No need to memorize kubectl commands because every operation is visual and intuitive.
 * **Enterprise-Ready** – Built-in RBAC, audit logs, SSO, and multi-cluster management.
 * **AI-Augmented Decisions** – Get smart recommendations to debug faster and deploy confidently.